 Singers automatically become part of the Maple Ridge Choral Society, a provincially-registered society.
 The Choral Society is a member of the Maple Ridge Pitt Meadows Arts Council and the BC Choral Federation.

-Long-time MRCS member Gloria Morrisette turned 100 years on August 31, 2008.
-This article was published on December 9, 2005 in the Maple Ridge and Pitt-Meadow Times.
+Long-time MRCS member Gloria Morrisette wrote this article that was published on December 9, 2005 in the Maple Ridge and Pitt Meadows Times.
 Gloria passed away peacefully at Baillie House in Maple Ridge on May 13, 2013, at the age of 104.

 by Gloria Morrisette